Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - Days 6-7: Usually the best days.
 Right before the next injection, your levels are at their lowest.

-This cycle is why blanket advice like "eat small meals" isn't enough.
-You need different strategies for day 1-2 versus day 5-6.
+This cycle is why blanket tips like "eat small meals" aren't enough.
+You need different diet strategies for day 1-2 versus day 5-6.
 The meals below are organized around that reality.

 10 Nausea-Friendly Meals That Still Hit Your Protein

-These are sorted by how gentle they are — easiest on the stomach first.
+These are sorted by how gentle they are — easiest on the gut first.
 Meals 1-4 are for your worst days (post-injection).
-Meals 5-10 are for when nausea is present but manageable.
+Meals 5-10 are for when queasiness is present but manageable.

 1. Ginger Protein Broth

 When you can barely look at food, sipping is easier than chewing.
-Warm bone broth with fresh ginger is the single most recommended nausea remedy across GLP-1 communities.
-The ginger actively settles your stomach while the broth delivers protein and electrolytes you're probably low on.
+Warm bone broth with fresh ginger is the single most recommended remedy for GI discomfort across GLP-1 communities.
+The ginger actively settles your gut while the broth delivers protein and electrolytes you're probably low on.

 - 1.5 cups bone broth (chicken or beef — look for 10g+ protein per cup)